-1.INTRODUCTION
+1. INTRODUCTION

-Physical Unclonable Functions (PUFs) continue to gain momentum as an alternative to embedding secrets in fuses or non-volatile memory of integrated circuits.
-PUFs derive 'secrets' from variations that occur in the physical parameters of the on-chip wires and transistors.
+Physical Unclonable Functions (PUFs) continue to gain momentum as an alternative to embedding 'secrets' using fuses and non-volatile memory on ICs.
+PUFs derive secrets from variations that occur in the physical parameters of the on-chip wires and transistors.
 These variations are unique to each chip and, depending on the parameter, can be leveraged to produce large numbers of random bits.
-PUFs can produce repeatedly random bit strings on the fly, and without the need to store these secrets in digital form on specialized memory structures on chip.
+PUFs can produce repeatedly random bitstrings on the fly, and therefore eliminate the need for a specialized non-volatile on-chip memory to store them.

-A PUF produces a bit string by applying a set of "challenges" to specially designed circuit primitives and measuring the corresponding "responses".
-The challenges are typically 'digital' and therefore can be generated on-chip from a pseudo-random number generator such as a linear feedback shift register (LFSR).
-The
+A PUF produces a bitstring by applying a set of "challenges" to specialized circuit primitives and measuring the corresponding "responses".
+The challenges are typically 'digital' and therefore can be generated on-chip using a pseudo-random number generator such as a linear feedback shift register (LFSR).
+The challenges

 Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
 To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
-Design Automation Conference (DAC) 2013, June 2-6, 2013, Austin, Texas, USA.
-Copyright 2013 ACM 978-1-4503-1199-1/12/06 ...\$10.00.

-challenges are used to configure one or more PUF circuit primitives prior to the application of a stimulus.
+DAC 2013, May 29 - June 07 2013, Austin, TX, USA.
+Copyright 2013 ACM 978-1-4503-2071-9/13/05 ...\$15.00 are used to configure one or more PUF circuit primitives prior to the application of a stimulus.
 The stimulus elicits an analog response from the PUF primitives, which is measured and digitized by other components of the PUF circuit.
-The digitized responses are then compared in a variety of combinations to produce a digital bit string.
+The digitized responses are then compared in a variety of combinations to produce a digital bitstring.

 The PUF response is analog in nature, e.g., it can be a voltage drop or the propagation delay of a signal through the PUF primitive.
 The analog nature of the underlying random variable make the PUF sensitive to environmental variations such as temperature and power supply noise.
-Several important applications of a PUF require that they produce the same bit string for a fixed challenge.
+Several important applications of a PUF require that they produce the same bitstring for a fixed challenge.
 Therefore, PUF architectures must be both random and resilient to noise sources.